Read in this page:

 Their teeth should also be checked periodically and brushed with a special wipe to prevent teeth and gum diseases.
 In the market there are also a lot of cat toys, specially designed to remove food wastes and prevent teeth irritation.

-Never give a cat any drugs that have not been prescribed for it; many human drugs are poisonous to cats.
+Never give cats any drugs that have not been prescribed for them; many human drugs are poisonous to cats.
 Seek veterinary advice immediately if you suspect any form of poisoning.

-The commonest health issues of the British Shorthair cats are heart diseases.
+The commonest health issues of the British cat are heart diseases.

 Thromboembolism, a blood clot in the aorta where the latter divides into the femoral arteries taking blood to the hind legs.
 Affected cats cry out and cannot use their hind-limbs, which are cool to the touch.